-Math Interventionists, Krista Shortino and Georgia Tasigiannis
+Math Interventionists: Krista Shortino, Georgia Tasigiannis

-Response to Intervention: A Quick Reference Guide
+MTSS (Multi-Tiered System of Supports): A Quick Reference Guide

 Data-Based Decision Making

 All students are taught using instructional methods that research has shown to be effective.
-Instruction is differentiated for skill levels and learning styles.
+Instruction is differentiated by skill levels and learning styles.
 Tier 1 interventions generally take place in the classroom and are carried out by the classroom teacher.